 It may seem hard to believe, but 2013 will bring the 50th anniversary of the assassination of President John F. Kennedy and many across North Texas are already coordinating plans for marking the occasion.

 On the 49th anniversary of the assassination, city leaders in Dallas unveiled plans for a memorial service in Dealey Plaza on the 50th anniversary.
 Two weeks ago, across the street from the hotel where Kennedy spoke to thousands on the morning of Nov.
 22, the city of Fort Worth opened a new memorial to the fallen leader.

-In Dallas, Southern Methodist University will partner with the George W. Bush Presidential Library and Museum and the Sixth Floor Museum to host a yearlong series of public programs that will begin on President's Day.
+In Dallas, Southern Methodist University has partnered with the George W. Bush Presidential Library and Museum and the Sixth Floor Museum to host a yearlong series of public programs that began on President's Day.